penske-media-corp/pmc-larva/packages/stylelint-config/README.md

-# Base Stylelint Config
+# Base stylelint Config

-This is Larva's core configuration for Stylelint, though it can be used in any codebase and is not dependent on other Larva packages.
+This is Larva's core configuration for stylelint, though it can be used in any codebase and is not dependent on other Larva packages.
 Key features include:

 * @extends are prohibited
 * BEM selector concatenation is prohibited